sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-wth-spps-sxs.md

 **Verify apps**
 1. After the PC boots, either create a new user account, or else press Ctrl+Shift+F3 to reboot into the built-in administrator account (This is also known as audit mode).
-2. See if your classic Windows applications and add-ons are installed.
+2. See if your Windows desktop applications and add-ons are installed.

 Next step: [Lab 1g: Make changes from Windows (audit mode)](prepare-a-snapshot-of-the-pc-generalize-and-capture-windows-images-blue-sxs.md)